Vonage/vivid/common/fontier/readme.md

 # VVD Fonts loading

+As part of the One Vonage unified branding and look'n'feel experience, we are to provide a common Web fonts set.
-We provide 2 approaches to get the standard Vonage fonts into your application: `CSS` based and `JS/TS` based ones.
+There are two supported approaches to get the standard Vonage fonts into your application:
+* `CSS` based
+* `JS/TS` based ones.

 ---